Superior Direct Vent Elite 40 Inch Corner Fireplace

-But, don't confuse two-sided corner fireplaces with other multi-sided fireplace models.
-While most two-sided corner versions have a see-through element, they are different from fireplace models designed for see-through configurations.
+But don't confuse multi-sided corner fireplaces with other multi-sided fireplace models.
+While most multi-sided corner versions have a see-through element, they are different from fireplace models designed for see-through configurations.

 The fireplaces that are categorized as see-through are built into an interior or exterior wall.
-But, these allow you to see the fireplace from two adjacent rooms or living areas.
-Two-sided corner models, on the other hand, allow you to see the flames inside the unit from two different angles inside one room.
+And these allow you to see the fireplace from two adjacent rooms or living areas.
+Multi-sided corner models, on the other hand, allow you to see the flames inside the unit from two different angles inside one room.

 This is what most people have in mind when they think of a corner fireplace.
 In this case, a triangular enclosure is framed into the corner of the room so that the front of the fireplace is at a 45-degree angle to the adjacent walls.